hubotio/hubot/docs/scripting.md

 }
 ```

-Additionally, Hubot can run code on an interval using [setInterval](http://nodejs.org/api/timers.html#timers_setinterval_callback_delay_arg).
+Additionally, Botforge can run code on an interval using [setInterval](http://nodejs.org/api/timers.html#timers_setinterval_callback_delay_arg).
 It takes a callback method, and the amount of time to wait between calls:

 ```javascript
 module.exports = (robot) => {